Build a body you can trust

 In Ridge we start rebuilding the movement patterns your body uses in everyday life and training:

-standing, stepping, hinging, squatting, pushing and pulling.
+Standing, stepping, hinging, squatting, pushing and pulling.

 But now the body is not relying on the same tension, bracing and compensation patterns underneath.